ethereum-optimism/SUPs/README.md

     approach.
 Previous design documents can be found [here](https://github.com/ethereum-optimism/design-docs/tree/main/protocol),
     and this section should follow a similar format.
-  - &#x1F53A; _TODO: should the design be in-line here, or a separate document as is the case currently?_
 - **Specification**
   - Describe how the SUP should be implemented.
 The specification should be sufficiently detailed to allow an implementation to be written without relying on other resources.
 Previous specification documents can be found [here](https://github.com/ethereum-optimism/specs/tree/main/specs), and this section should follow a similar format.
-  - &#x1F53A; _TODO: should the specification be in-line here, or a separate document as is the case currently?
+  - &#x1F53A;_TODO: should the specification be in-line here, or a separate document as is the case currently?
 Advantage of keeping it separate is that it forms a [nice gitbook](https://specs.optimism.io/)._
 - **Backwards Compatibility**